lazariv/hpc-compendium/README.md

 The repository has two licenses:

 * All documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-* All software components are licesend under MIT license.
+* All software components are licensed under MIT license.